forwinder15/learndiesels/content/posts/2019-05-22--what-is-the-easiest-ase-test/index.md

 This is a great question.
 Some people would accuse you of being lazy, but the truth is you need to start somewhere, and having a **couple of wins early on** will give you the encouragement you need to keep going and trying until you get that master certification!
 Even if you work for a place that only pays for a couple, they are great to have and make you more likely to land a better wrenching gig.

-What is the easiest ASE test? **T4/A4: Brakes, P1: Heavy Truck Parts Specialist, or T7/A7: Heating, Ventilation & Air Conditioning are the easiest tests to pass.
+What is the easiest ASE test? **T4/A4: Brakes and T7/A7: Heating, Ventilation & Air Conditioning are the easiest tests to pass.
 They have the highest amount of common sense questions compared to the others.**

 ASE tests are no walk in the park overall and you need a good understanding of the ones I have mentioned, but in **a survey of 20 ASE master certified Mechanics**, these tests were the easiest to pass.
 Let’s have a look at these tests and let me show you why I choose these particular tests.